Seahawks’ L.J. Collier could have significant role vs. Browns after Branden Jackson sits Wednesday

 Guard D.J.
 Fluker played just the first two series against the Rams before leaving with a hamstring injury.

-Fluker sat out practice on Wednesday, and Carroll said, “He can’t practice right now.
+Fluker sat out practice Wednesday, and Carroll said, “He can’t practice right now.
 He’s not ready to go.”

 And while that can change over the next few days, signs seem to be pointing to Fluker likely not playing against the Browns, which would likely mean a first career start at right guard for Jamarco Jones.